An Example of Good Brand Management Thru Crisis Control

 Brand management also includes protecting your brand.
 You have to protect it not just from mishaps, but also from competitors’ claims and distribution problems.
-When Toyota experienced parts shortages following the earthquake and tsunami in Japan, the company faced significant risk to its global operations in all three of its brands (Toyota, Lexus and Scion).
+When Toyota experienced parts shortages following the earthquake and tsunami in Japan, the company faced a significant risk to its global operations in all three of its brands (Toyota, Lexus and Scion).
 The problem left an impression in the minds of the general public that there could be future delays in obtaining Toyota parts.
 Countering this impression and protecting Toyota’s brand required a lot of ongoing brand management and Toyota is doing it right.
 As a result, they continue to compete globally with automakers like BMW, GM, Daimler, Audi, Ford, Honda and others.

 Volkswagen has announced the goal of becoming the biggest automaker in the world.
 The general public heard that pronouncement and had a reaction to it.
 Anyone who bought a VW felt validated.
 Clearly, part of their brand management is to validate those who made the purchase and to communicate stability and commitment.